 If you're gifting the box to someone locally you can use a box similar to the one shown here.
 I found mine at Target for $5!
 It makes for a really pretty presentation and after a few cookies are eaten from it, your receiver can simply wrap it up with plastic wrap!
 You can also use metal cookie tins with lids they sell at many stores during the holiday season.

-If you're planning to overnight ship a cookie box to a loved one, I would use a metal cookie tin with a lid, or a sturdy cardboard box with a lid.
-For both you can use cardboard dividers to separate out each cookie's spot.
+If you're planning to overnight ship a cookie box to a loved one, I would use a sturdy cardboard box with a lid like these or a cookie tin.

 4. Assembling the Box

 Depending on how you will gift/use your box will determine how I would suggest assembling it.
 These photos are really just for show and do not reflect how I would actually put a box together to overnight ship.
 However, if you're just putting a cookie box together for a Christmas party or to gift to someone locally, as previously stated, you can totally assemble it like pictured!

 - Group cookies of the same sort together